MIT Room 32G-844

 One project I was involved with was building Aegis, a secure hardware processor that uses Physical Unclonable Functions (PUFs) to generate secret keys from chip fabrication variations.
 PUFs can also be used for low-cost authentication.
 This Canon camera bought in 2014 can be authenticated using an NFC-enabled phone because the package has an RFID PUF tag (black box marked Canon) on it.
 Contrast the tag with the first silicon PUF built during 2002-04 at MIT!

 My group has worked on novel on-chip networks and routing algorithms.
-We recently fabricated EM2, a 110-core Execution Migration Machine, a 10mm x 10mm, 357,000,000 transistor chip in 45nm technology.
+In 2013, we fabricated EM2, a 110-core Execution Migration Machine, a 10mm x 10mm, 357,000,000 transistor chip in 45nm technology.
 EM2 uses deadlock-free computation migration to provide a shared memory abstraction without requiring directories and uses an intelligent predictor to determine when to migrate computation versus data and what part of the context to migrate.
 You can read about our design experience here.
 Chip die photo and EM2 board!

 My research group is designing Ascend, a new type of secure processor that allows untrusted programs to compute on encrypted data from a client without leaking information about the data.
 Ascend uses Path ORAM with optimizations and integrity verification to obfuscate memory address patterns.
 Ascend also protects the timing channel and has been extended to stream programs.